Golf Course Review of Murcar Links Golf Club (Championship & Strabathie)

-This grand club also have a second course, the Strabathie, which although we didn’t play on our flying visit looked delightful and is reputedly very good also.
-Add to that one of the warmest welcomes we have received, the delicious lunch, the modern clubhouse, excellent practice facilities and Murcar ticks all of the boxes for a superb day’s golf.
+Add to all that one of the warmest welcomes we have received, the delicious lunch, the modern clubhouse, excellent practice facilities and Murcar ticks all of the boxes for a superb day’s golf.

 The fact that Murcar, literally next door to Royal Aberdeen and less than ten minutes from Trump International, is sometimes overlooked by American visitors to the North-East of Scotland tells me two things.
 The first is that the strength of depth in this area is of an uber-high quality and secondly that the Yanks are missing out on one the best examples of links golf in the UK.